 While bites and scratches are a common way for these diseases to be transmitted, some may even be delivered by being exposed to the animal’s feces.
 If you own horses, you will definitely want to keep opossums away because they may carry equine protozoal myeloencephalitis, which attacks horses’ central nervous systems.

 Keep Them Away

 Havahart® offers several products for opossum problems, whether you are trying to catch one that is visiting your property or repel them before they can do any damage.
-Our Spray Away® motion-activated sprinkler repellent is a safe option that uses no chemicals – only water – to drive all kinds of animals from your yard.
+Our Critter Ridder® motion-activated sprinkler repellent is a safe option that uses no chemicals – only water – to drive all kinds of animals from your yard.

 Subscribe to our eNewsletter to receive updates on new products and read informative articles like this one.
 Visit us on Facebook and share your opossum experiences, and any photos you may have taken of the critter, alive or playing dead.